GSC Game World: Game engines

-Vital Engine is a game engine created for Codename: Outbreak, and later used for the Xenus games series (Boiling Point: Road to Hell and White Gold: War in Paradise) and The Precursors game by the Ukrainian developer Deep Shadows.
+Vital Engine is a game engine created for Codename: Outbreak, and later used for the Xenus games series (Boiling Point: Road to Hell and White Gold: War in Paradise) and The Precursors by Ukrainian developer Deep Shadows.

 X-Ray Engine is a game engine created for the S.T.A.L.K.E.R. games series.
 X-Ray uses the free physics engine Open Dynamics Engine elements.

 Legacy

 Studios formed by teams and members from the GSC studio: